vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 I would recommend creating a new user and storing the Elasticsearch archive inside of the user's home directory.
 A systemd service will be created to run Elasticsearch on startup.

+Before attempting to join this node to the cluster, consider curling or pinging the Elasticsearch master node to ensure connectivity.

 For this node to connect to a cluster as a data node, modify the configuration of `elasticsearch.yml` to define the `cluster.name` (must match with the cluster we are joining), `node.name` (must be unique), and the `node.roles` (set this to data).
 Everything else may be left untouched or configured however.
 ```yml
 ...